A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Mathematical Framework

 Also $\eta_0\in L^2(\Omega)$.
 Here the operator $k\Delta$ is a multiplicative perturbation of the laplacian where $k$ is bounded and strictly positive since $\phi$ is a monotone increasing function.
 The problem will be studied in weighted Sobolev space $\mathcal{H}_2$ following a similar approach as in \cite{eidus}.
 The space $\mathcal{H}_2$ is a Hilbert space equipped with the inner product

 and the norm

 Similarly the Hilbert space $\mathcal{H}_3:=(H^1_0)_k(\Omega)$ has the norm \cite{eidus}

 The operator $A_2$ is symmetric and maximal monotone.
 It is also interesting to note that in our context the weight term $k$ in $\mathcal{H}_2$ is actually dependent on the image $f$ - bringing in an anisotropy into the discussion.
 Thus $\mathcal{H}_2$ is an image dependent Sobolev space.
 When $\phi(f)$ is a constant function, i.e. the case where the refinement is independent of the image, the norms $||\cdot||_{\mathcal{H}_1}$ and $||\cdot||_{\mathcal{H}_2}$ coincide upto a constant.
 In our context, as the values of the image are bounded, $k$ is a bounded function.
 Also in the pre-processing stage since the images are smoothened with a Gaussian filter we can further assume that $k$ is smooth.
-We will prove a result on the regularity of the solution for any non-zero time in the diffusion process.
+We will prove a result on the regularity of the solution for any non-zero time in the diffusion process. \begin{theorem} Let $\eta_0\in \mathcal{H}_1$.
+Then the solution of the problem (\ref{eivp2}) satisfies